lshan0/inventory-managment/README.md

 bash

     mvn clean install

 This command will compile the code, run tests, and package the application.

 Running Locally

 If you prefer to run the producer and consumer services locally without Docker:

     Start RabbitMQ and PostgreSQL services locally or use the Docker Compose setup.

-    Update application.properties in the producer and consumer modules with the appropriate RabbitMQ and PostgreSQL configurations.
+    Run the Producer and Consumer classes with the appropriate RabbitMQ and PostgreSQL configurations.

-    Run the Producer and Consumer

-    In the producer module:

-    bash

-mvn exec:java -Dexec.mainClass="com.bosch.coding.Producer"

-In the consumer module:

-bash

-    mvn exec:java -Dexec.mainClass="com.bosch.coding.FruitConsumer"

-Testing

-Ensure that the RabbitMQ and PostgreSQL services are running, and use the provided test cases to validate the functionality of the producer and consumer.
-Contributing

-Contributions are welcome!
-Please open an issue or a pull request with your suggestions or improvements.